madeleine200/books_analysis/README.md

 ## Folder Structure
 Download the files and set up your folder structure as below.
-The <parent_folder> can be names whatever you like as long as books_analysis and my_data are in the same folder.
+The <parent_folder> can be named whatever you like as long as books_analysis and my_data are in the same folder.
 Output goes into the my_data folder. <br>
 The goodreads_library_export.csv should be in the my_data folder.
 All outputs will be saved in this folder too.
 For authors that are missing author data (birthplace, gender) you can edit the my_authors.csv that is produced as output and add those fields manually.
 ```